MachoDhogo/TinyApp/README.md

 # Tinyapp Project

-TinyApp is a full stack web appliction built with Node and Express that allows users to shorten long URLs (like bit.ly).
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (like bit.ly).

 ## Final Product